 Accommodation: Sani Lodge

-White-eared Jacamar, Ivory-billed Aracari, Orange-backed Troupial, Olive-spotted Hummingbird, Fuscous Flycatcher, Black-and-white Antbird, White-bellied & Dark-breasted Spinetails, Orange-headed Tanager, Blue-and-yellow Macaw, Russet-backed Oropendola, Green Oropendola, Many-banded Aracari, Black-fronted Nunbird, Speckled Chachalaca, Magpie Tanager, Rusty-belted Tapaculo
+We'll be on the lookout for birds like the White-eared Jacamar, Ivory-billed Aracari, Orange-backed Troupial, Olive-spotted Hummingbird, Fuscous Flycatcher, Black-and-white Antbird, White-bellied & Dark-breasted Spinetails, Orange-headed Tanager, Blue-and-yellow Macaw, Russet-backed Oropendola, Green Oropendola, Many-banded Aracari, Black-fronted Nunbird, Speckled Chachalaca, Magpie Tanager, Rusty-belted Tapaculo

 Overnight stay at the lodge.